 The ENT Clinic provides specialist treatment for both adults and children in all aspects of ear, nose and throat surgery, including head and neck surgery and rhinoplasty.
 Our experienced surgeons use the latest techniques to provide a rapid diagnostic service and the highest quality of personalised care to our patients.

-The ENT Clinic can assess and manage ear and hearing problems in children and adults, including hearing loss, ear infections, ear wax, perforated ear drums and tinnitus.
+The ENT Clinic can assess and manage ear and hearing problems in children and adults, including ear infections, perforated ear drums and hearing loss.

 Hearing loss in children is commonly due to glue ear (otitis media with effusion), and surgery to insert ventilation tubes (grommets) may be recommended.
 In adults, sensorineural hearing loss (“nerve deafness”) is more likely and may be associated with tinnitus.
 Ear wax is easily removed in the clinic, and some ear infections may also benefit from in-office ear cleaning.
 Perforated ear drums can be repaired surgically (tympanoplasty).